algorandfoundation/specs/dev/partkey.md

 where:

-- _schemeId_ is a 16-bit constant integer with value of 0
+- _schemeId_ is a 16-bit, little-endian constant integer with value of 0

 - _Signature_ is a 12,304-bit string represents a Falcon signature in a CT format.